codio-templates/hello-turtle-c-/.guides/content/Lab--While-Loop-a433.md

 [Code Visualizer](open_tutor code/loops/labwhileloop.cpp)

+### Program Summary
+1) A `counter` variable is initialized to keep track of how many times the loop will be executed.
-1) This loop will run as long as `counter` is less than 10.
+2) The loop will run as long as `counter` is less than 10.
-2) Each time the loop runs, the value of `counter` is printed to the screen.
+3) Each time the loop runs, the integer value of `counter` is printed to the screen.
-3) The value of `counter` is also incremented by 1.
+4) The value of `counter` is then incremented by 1.
+5) When `counter` reaches `10`, the boolean expression no longer evaluates to true and the program will exit the loop.
-4) At the end, a statement is printed to the screen, indicating the while loop has ended.
+6) Before the program terminates, a statement is printed to the screen, indicating that the `while` loop has ended.
-5) Recall that the while loop must have an exit condition.
+7) Recall that the `while` loop must have an exit condition.
 By incrementing the `counter` variable, we ensure that the loop will eventually end.
-If you do not increment `counter` in this loop, you will create an endless loop because `counter` will never reach 10 or greater.
+If we do not increment `counter` in this loop, we will create an *infinite* loop because `counter` will never reach 10 or greater.

+{Check It!|assessment}(multiple-choice-3422329539)